-A legendary cryptid creature, the Jersey Devil reportedly lives in the Pine Barrens located in Southern New Jersey in the United States.
-It is a frightening sight according to eye-witnesses who have encountered the beast and survived to tell about their encounters.
+The Jersey Devil Monster story is about a legendary cryptid creature that reportedly lives in the Pine Barrens located in Southern New Jersey in the United States.
+The history of this monster story traces back to the 1700s.
+It includes stories of the frightening-looking creature and eye-witness accounts of those who've encountered the beast and survived to tell about their scary experiences.

 Several Descriptions of Jersey Devil